 - Documentation Critique

-STPA has considerable experience in the planning and execution of chemical cleaning activities for power boilers, recovery boilers, once through steam generators, Benson boilers and Heat Recovery Steam Generators (HRSGs).
+STPA has considerable experience in the planning and execution of chemical cleaning activities for power boilers, recovery boilers, once-through steam generators, Benson boilers, and Heat Recovery Steam Generators (HRSGs).
 STPA also has assisted in chemically cleaning a generator stator cooling water system.
-STPA authored for EPRI three versions of the Guidelines for Chemical Cleaning Conventional Fossil Plant Equipment (CS-3289, 1984; TR-102401, 1993 and TR-1003994, 2001), the Evaluation of Solvent Processes for Chemical Cleaning of Supercritical Waterwalls and Removal of Duplex Oxides Formed by High-Temperature In Situ Oxidation of Ferritic Steels (TR-1020882, 2010) and the Chemical Cleaning Guidelines for Fossil-Fuel-Fired Power Plants (TR-3002000996, 2015) for EPRI.
+STPA authored for EPRI three versions of the Guidelines for Chemical Cleaning Conventional Fossil Plant Equipment (CS-3289, 1984; TR-102401, 1993 and TR-1003994, 2001), the Evaluation of Solvent Processes for Chemical Cleaning of Supercritical Waterwalls and Removal of Duplex Oxides Formed by High-Temperature In Situ Oxidation of Ferritic Steels (TR-1020882, 2010), and the Chemical Cleaning Guidelines for Fossil-Fuel-Fired Power Plants (TR-3002000996, 2015) for EPRI.
 Additionally, STPA co-authored the Heat Recovery Steam Generator (HRSG) Chemical Cleaning Guidelines (TR-1004499, 2003) and the Heat Recovery Steam Generator (HRSG) Chemical Cleaning Case Studies, Final Report (TR-1012756, 2006) documents for EPRI.
-STPA has presented seminars and training programs for various chemical cleaning topics.
+STPA has presented seminars and training programs on various chemical cleaning topics.

 Preoperational Flushes and Chemical Cleaning

 STPA visits the site to review HRSG or boiler drawings, available flush and chemical cleaning connections, existing piping, flush and solvent circulating path(s), water supply options, steam supplies, space limitations, and site conditions for the preoperational flushes and chemical cleaning activities.
-The flush and chemical cleaning methods, details of the flushing and chemical cleaning processes, temporary piping system and other required preparations are developed by STPA for the preoperational activities.
-STPA technical team is present during the peroperational flushing and cleaning processess to monitor the flushing and cleaning activities, respond to questions, and to advise on means of addressing unforeseen situations.
+Procedures, temporary piping systems and other required preparations for the preoperational flushing and cleaning are developed by STPA.
+The STPA technical team is present during the preoperational flushing and cleaning processess to monitor the flushing and cleaning activities, respond to questions, and advise on the means of addressing unforeseen situations.